Developing Apps within an Organization

 Once you are no longer working with an application on a regular basis, you can leave the app.
-This will remove it from your list of joined apps, though you can always rejoin it yourself at a later time.
+This will revoke all your privileges on the app, though you can always click on it again to get basic view access to it.

 From the CLI, use the